alinnman/celestial-navigation/maths/sphere-proof.md

 This is not a **truth** in itself, but it is the result of systematically evaluating a posteriori observations.

+The amount of evidence for both findings mentioned above is **overwhelming**.
+Search online for articles, e.g. using [Google Scholar](https://scholar.google.com).
+You can also check this [literature list](literature.pdf)

 From this, you start reasoning
 [**a priori**](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori#A_priori)
 (using mathematical deduction) to prove that the